 The World Naked Bike Ride is a peaceful protest that intends to get its messages across by generating public interest.
-We like other road users and spectators to be pleasantly surprised and take notice.
+We want other road users and spectators to be pleasantly surprised and take notice.
 We do not behave badly!

-The WNBR London organising collective has been working closely with the Metropolitan Police since 2005; they are fully aware of the nature of the protest and supportive of our right to make it.
+The WNBR London organising collective has been working closely with the Metropolitan Police and City of London Police since 2005; they are fully aware of the nature of the protest and supportive of our right to make it.
 We have excellent relations with the police; some years they have assisted with traffic control and have had their own riders accompanying us (although they keep their uniforms on).
 In recent years they have left us to our own devices as we are considered a well run event that doesn’t require close monitoring.

 Contrary to popular belief, there is no law against nudity in England and you should not be arrested simply for being nude on this protest.
 This was established in the Sexual Offences Act 2003.
 Using nudity to intentionally cause harassment, alarm or distress may be illegal, but, clearly, that is not the intention of the World Naked Bike Ride.